aalzanki/PullToAnimate/README.md

         self.tableView.addSubview(makeLogo)
     }

-Lastly, call `setupMakeLogo` at the end of your `viewDidLoad` method to make it look like this:
+Lastly, call `setupMakeLogo` at the end of your `viewDidLoad` method, making it look like the following:

 	override func viewDidLoad() {
         super.viewDidLoad()